 Cost: Refer to website

 If you decide to venture out and visit the Trans Allegheny Lunatic Asylum let us know what your favorite part of the tour is.
 With great history, architecture, and education involved in almost all the tours, this is a great place to visit with your family.
+If you’re interested in finding more places to explore in West Virginia that may be haunted, you may enjoya stay at Blennerhasset Hotel or visiting Blennerhasset Island in Parkersburg WV.

 More Travel Tips: